-- The purpose of each lesson is made clear - Appropriate learning experiences are planned and meet the needs of all the pupils in the class - Learning experiences draw on pupils' own experiences or existing knowledge, and provide a range of opportunities for pupils to learn, practise and demonstrate skills, attitudes and knowledge and understanding - Time is given for pupils to reflect, consolidate and apply their learning - Pupils are encouraged to take responsibility for their own learning and to record their own progress - Attention is given to developing a safe and secure classroom climate - Staff training needs are met
+- The purpose of each lesson is made clear - Appropriate learning experiences are planned and meet the needs of all the pupils in the class - Pupils with SEND will receive access to PSHE provision through an adapted curriculum - Learning experiences draw on pupils' own experiences or existing knowledge, and provide a range of opportunities for pupils to learn,

+- practise and demonstrate skills, attitudes and knowledge and understanding - Time is given for pupils to reflect, consolidate and apply their learning - Pupils are encouraged to take responsibility for their own learning and to record their own progress - Attention is given to developing a safe and secure classroom climate - Staff training needs are met

 The school leads the programme, but, carefully selected and, where necessary, screened outside visitors play a role.

 There is a school protocol for involving outside visitors.
+See policy PG9e Visiting Speaker Safeguarding and PREVENT Disclaimer

-There are guidelines for staff on handling sensitive and controversial issues and confidentiality.
+Staff will follow our safeguarding guidelines for disclosures or handling sensitive and controversial issues and confidentiality.